 Colonoscopy Procedure in Witchita, KS

 A colonoscopy is a procedure that enables a physician to see the inner lining of your rectum and colon.
 During the procedure, a long, flexible tube with a camera is inserted into the anus and through the colon.
 As board certified, fellowship trained gastroenterologists, the physicians of KU-Wichita Gastroenterology in Wichita, Kansas specialize in performing colonoscopies to diagnose a number of conditions.
-Call (316) 293-3455 to schedule your colonoscopy in Wichita, KS today!
+Call (316) 293-3455 to schedule your colonoscopy at our Wichita gastroenterology office today!

 When To Get a Colonoscopy